junwatu/automated-content-generation/blogs/README.md

 In the following sections, we'll explore how these technologies - GPT-4, Stable Diffusion, GridDB, and Node.js - work together to create an automated content generation solution that is not only efficient, but also capable of producing high-quality, personalized content.

-### Technical Setup

-You will need a few setup before we dive into the code for automation content generation.

-**Node.js**

-You'll need to set up a development environment using Node.js.
-Go to https://nodejs.org to install it in your machine.

-> In this post we use Node.js 18.16.0 LTS version.

-**OpenAI**

-To access the GPT-4 API, an API key is required, which can be obtained from [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).

-> Please note: Using the OpenAI API requires setting up a billing method.
-This is a paid service.

-**Stable Diffusion**

-The Stable Diffusion model can be utilized through services such as [deep.ai](https://deep.ai/).
-One of the primary reasons for choosing this service is the ease with which we can harness the power of the Stable Diffusion model through a simple API call.
-Go [here](https://deepai.org/dashboard/profile) to create a token to access the DeepAI API.

-**GridDB**

-At present, GridDB is compatible with Linux-based operating systems.
-However, if you're utilizing Windows, you can opt for the GridDB Docker version.
-For detailed installation instructions, please refer to the [GridDB documentation site](https://docs.griddb.net/latest/about/what-is-griddb/).

 ## Full Installation The Project

 For the full source code you can look into this GitHub [repository](https://github.com/junwatu/automated-content-generation).
 To run the project, first clone the repository and then install all the dependencies.